Characters: Rurouni Kenshin Main Characters

 - Weak, but Skilled: He is short and scrawny but his skills are top notch.

 - The Worf Barrage: When your sword style is considered the strongest and designed to incapacitate opponents in a single blow, it can fall into this.
 In terms of specific attacks, Ku Zu Ryu Sen falls into this.
-Despite being one of Kenshin's two ultimate techniques, as well as being unblockable and undodgeable, opponents are either strong enough to No Sell it, or fast enough to dodge it.
+Despite being one of Kenshin's two ultimate techniques, as well as being unblockable and undodgeable, opponents are either strong enough to ignore it, or fast enough to dodge it.

 - The Worf Effect: He technically doesn't lose many fights, but in the beginning of the series antagonists like Jin-E and Saitou established their threat level by easily defeating Kenshin the wanderer, leading to him succumbing to his Battousai personality.